railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_record.rst

    *Definition of Distribution Models*

-As for example, when you create the invoice (suppose 1000 EUR) for the product ``Client Project`` with analytic distribution that we defied as above.
+For example, when you create the invoice (suppose 1000 EUR) for the product ``Client Project`` with analytic distribution that we defined as above.

 When the invoice has been validated, you can find the Analytic Journal Entries with distributed amount among the analytic accounts using the menu
 :menuselection:`Accounting --> Journal Entries --> Analytic Journal Items.`